Kimba the White Lion: Claims of resemblance to The Lion King

 Upon the release of The Lion King in Japan, multiple Japanese cartoonists signed a letter urging The Walt Disney Company to acknowledge due credit to The Jungle Emperor in the making of The Lion King.
 488 Japanese cartoonists and animators signed the petition, which drew a protest in Japan, where Tezuka and Kimba are cultural icons.

 Addressing alleged similarities between characters, The Lion King director Roger Allers stated it was "not unusual to have characters like a baboon, a bird, or hyenas" in films set in Africa.
 Additionally, the word simba is simply the Swahili word for 'lion', which Fred Ladd acknowledges could account for the similarly-named protagonists; in fact, Leo (the protagonist's original name) was initially going to be changed in the English dub to "Simba", but an NBC executive changed the protagonist's name to Kimba during development.
 According to Ladd, this was because the executive found Simba "too common", which would make it difficult to maintain rights over the character's name.

 Tezuka's family and Tezuka Productions have never pursued litigation against The Walt Disney Company for copyright infringement.
 Yoshihiro Shimizu, the company's director, stated that many of their employees saw resemblances between the two properties, but "any similarities in their plots are based in the facts of nature and therefore are two different works".
 In his book, Makoto Tezuka states that the controversy started in America and people inflated the issue because of their opposition to Disney's business practices.
 He also states that he refuses to participate in this denunciation of Disney and that he does not want to see his father's works being turned into a weapon for those people.
-Tezuka acknowledges that Kimba and The Lion King are two different stories with different themes, and if the latter was about a white lion who spoke with humans, then he would not be able to pardon the similarities.
+Tezuka acknowledges that Kimba and The Lion King are two different stories with different themes, but if the latter was about a white lion who spoke with humans, then he would not be able to pardon the similarities.

-Some reviewers have disputed the comparison.
-For instance, Lindsay Ellis argued that many claiming a comparison had not seen Kimba, and that the two had numerous differences with regard to plot, theme and inspiration, though stated some of the visuals from The Lion King may have been lifted from Kimba.